PATTI SAPP TAPS INTO A SUBCONSCIOUS THAT HAS BEEN THERE ALL ALONG

 November/December 2016

 The mother of three teenaged daughters, Anna Maria Mallin experienced her share of stress.
-“I had a hypnotic1lot of family problems; I wasn’t exercising,” recalls Mallin, who works as a nurse at Howard County General Hospital.
+“I had a lot of family problems; I wasn’t exercising,” recalls Mallin, who works as a nurse at Howard County General Hospital.
 “I felt like I was just surviving.”

 Mallin had heard about hypnosis from a friend, and “thought it was cool,” she says.
 The idea of reaching into her subconscious to help regain control made sense, she reasoned, “Everything I need to take care of myself is there, but it had just gotten lost in the shuffle.”